swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 Clustering can only be defined within an OCA Bundle by declaring Capture Bases.
 Headlines are taken from the respective OCA Label Overlay.

 As an example, the below OCA Bundle defines two clusters, "base" and "additional", with each a H1 headline "Basis Data" and "Additional data".
 Cluster "base" contains the attributes "given_name", "family_name" and each nationality as a sub-cluster H2 with headline from attribute "country".
-Cluster "additional" contains attributes "birthday" and "over_18" and the subcluster "address" with H2 headline "Address".
-Further, subcluster "address" contains itself again a subcluster with H3 headline "Billing address".
-Each subcluster contain the the respective attribute "city".
+Cluster "additional" contains attributes "birthday", "over_18" and the subcluster "address" with H2 headline "Address".
+Further, subcluster "address" contains itself again a subcluster "billaddress" with H3 headline "Billing address".

 ```
 credential.json: |